bento-io/collection/README.md

 Everything you need to know about web development.
 Neatly packaged.

 # Make a contribution
-content.js is where all the resources are defined.
+content.js (in the gh-pages branch) is where all the resources are defined.
 In each resource there is a name of the technology, a short description, what the user should learn next, and an ordered list of resources related to that technology.
 There are a few things to keep in mind when doing editing:

 * All names MUST be lowercase (even in the $then fields and descriptions)
 * Descriptions should be NO MORE than 100 characters long